-- Prepare your apple filling by combining your apples, brown sugar, and butter in a medium-sized saucepan over medium-low heat.
+- Begin preparing apple filling by combining chopped apples, brown sugar, butter, cornstarch, cinnamon, and salt in a medium-sized saucepan over medium-low heat.

-- Increase heat to medium and bring to a simmer and simmer for 5 minutes, stirring occasionally.
+- Cook, stirring frequently, until butter is melted.
+Increase heat to medium and continue to cook, bringing mixture to a simmer.
+Simmer for 5 minutes, stirring occasionally.
+Mixture should thicken slightly.

-- Remove from heat and allow mixture to cool (at least 15-20 minutes) before proceeding.
+- Remove from heat and stir in vanilla extract.
+Allow mixture to cool before filling pie dough.

-- Portion about 2-3 Tablespoons of apple pie filling into the center of each square.
-Gently fold over one corner to the other to envelope the apple filling.
+- Portion about 1½ Tablespoons of filling just off center of each square.
+Gently fold over one corner to touch the other to envelope the apple filling.
 Use the tines of a fork to press and seal the turnovers.
+Repeat with remaining turnovers.

-- Bake on 400F (205C) oven for 25 minutes, until pastry is beginning to turn golden brown.
+- Transfer to center rack of 400F (205C) oven and bake for 25 minutes, until pastry is beginning to turn golden brown.

-- Allow to cool before drizzling with glaze.
+- Allow to cool before topping with icing (if desired).

-- Whisk together powdered sugar, 2 teaspoons of milk, and vanilla extract in a small bowl.
-If mixture is too stiff to drizzle, add more milk, another teaspoon at a time, until a fluid consistency is reached.
+- Whisk together powdered sugar, 1 Tablespoon of milk, and vanilla extract.
+If mixture is too dry, add additional milk, a splash at a time, until mixture ribbons off the spoon.